Our 2021 Who Will Own the Forest event features leading voices in timberland investing. Meet the speakers below.

 University of California, Berkeley

-Matthew has a broad, interdisciplinary background with formal training in mathematics, ecology, and economics, and more than two decades of experience in resources management issues in low- and middle-income countries.
+Matthew D. Potts is a Professor in the Department of Environmental Science, Policy, and Management and S.J Hall Chair in Forest Economics.
+In addition, he is Associate Director for Sustainable Development of the Blum Center for Developing Economies and Vice Chair of the Graduate Group in Development Engineering.
+He has a broad, interdisciplinary background with formal training in mathematics, ecology, and economics, and more than two decades of experience in resources management issues in low- and middle-income countries.
 His interdisciplinary lab focuses on the co-production by human and natural systems of ecosystem services and natural pathways for carbon sequestration.
+In addition, he currently serves as a scientific advisor for Carbon Direct, Inc.

 Ryan Ramsey is a member of the infrastructure and real assets team at StepStone Group in Sydney, Australia.
 His focus is on agriculture and forestry investments.